Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation

-The probabilistic segmentation for the networks' flexibility area is visualized in Fig. \ref{Fig: Griffin - arranged segments} (a).
-The central segments indicate reliable operating points that can be reached by activating a few flexible units with the highest probabilities.
-The probability of activating more units decreases as operating points become closer to the boundary of the aggregated flexibility area.
-DSO can use probabilistic segmentation to analyze and manage the flexibility available in the network.
-For example, DSO might plan to provide flexibility services whose estimated probability exceeds $0.9$.
+The proposed reliability-based segmentation method is used to produce all possible combinations of FUs' P-Q capabilities and arrange them by their reliability in decreasing order, $\mathcal{R}_1\geq\mathcal{R}_2 \geq ... \geq \min_{\text{seg}\in S}(\mathcal{R}_{\text{seg}})$.
+Note that estimating flexibility for all possible combinations of FUs is a complex combinatorial problem that can be impractical to solve.
+In the case of 10 FUs, there are only 1023 possible combinations to simulate.
+In larger case studies, the problem can be simplified by limiting the number of segments to consider, e.g., DSO might only be interested in a handful of reliability levels to analyse (e.g., greater than 80\%, 95\%, etc.).
+The reliability-based segmentation for the networks' flexibility area is visualised in Fig.~\ref{Fig: Griffin - arranged segments}(a).
+The central segments indicate reliable operating points that can be reached by activating a few FUs with the highest reliabilities.
+The reliability of activating more units decreases as operating points become closer to the boundary of the aggregated flexibility area.
+DSO can use this segmentation to analyse and manage the flexibility available in the network.
+For example, DSO might plan to provide flexibility services whose estimated reliability exceeds $0.9$.
 Thus, only a fraction of the segments can be considered for network operation.
-These segments are depicted in Fig. \ref{Fig: Griffin - arranged segments} by a dashed outline.
-The area with the probability exceeding $0.9$ contains much fewer operating points than the entire flexibility area.
-It follows that the aggregated flexibility can be significantly overestimated without considering probabilistic constraints.
+These segments are depicted in Fig.~\ref{Fig: Griffin - arranged segments} by a dashed outline.
+The area with reliability exceeding $0.9$ contains much fewer operating points than the entire flexibility area.
+It follows that the aggregated flexibility can be significantly overestimated without considering reliability constraints.